-I love getting organized for school, so this summer, we created a designated workspace for our two kids who are in Kindergarten and first grade.
+I love getting organized for school, so we created a designated workspace for our two kids in Kindergarten and first grade this summer.
 It was a fun project my husband and I did together.
 We designed it to fit in the corner of our living room since our house is on the smaller side, and we needed to maximize space.
 Seriously, it was easy and fun to build.

 Being organized is necessary for homeschooling (don’t let that scare you away, you can do it)!
-I like to have everything that we use for school organized in one place in my house, our curriculum, manipulatives, art materials, paper, and pencils, etc. All the contents are arranged so the kids can navigate and find stuff easily on their own, which promotes independence, plus the kids have their desk, which they love.
+I like to have everything we use for school organized in my house, curriculum, manipulatives, art materials, paper, pencils, etc. All the contents are arranged so the kids can navigate and find stuff easily independently, which promotes independence, plus the kids have their desk, which they love.
 This homeschool corner has been such a big help in keeping the house from getting littered/cluttered with schoolwork and supplies.